CrisDoesCG/PBR-Express/README.md

 1. Press the shelf tool and you will be prompted with a file-chooser dialog where you can select your PBR textures.
 2. Choose your preferred textures.
 The files have to **end** with the texture type OR have it written **after** the resolution; everything has to be separated by an **underscore**: e.g. `websiteName_4k_displacement.exr` or `sample_texture_displacement_4k.exr`.
    - Some examples of file names that won't work with the script as of now: `sample_texture_4k-color.exr` , `color_websiteName.exr`
+   - DO NOT use any **semicolons that have a space before and after** them in your file paths. `C:/Desktop/my ; folder/texture.png` will break the script.
+Also, who names their folders like that?
 3. The MAIN MENU will appear, where you will have 3 options:
    1. **Quick Setup:** The script looks through _all_ of the possible naming conventions from `preset_data` and tries to match your input files to one of the texture types.
 If there are two or multiple files that are of the same texture type, the script will throw an error. **This is the recommended setting for using the script.**
    2. **Preset List:** The user will be prompted with a list of all of the presets.
 Upon selecting one, the script will compare the input files to _only_ the namings from the selected preset.
 This was the intended way of using the tool when it was first created.